operio-dev/operio-whitepaper/docs/02_market_problem.md

 **Average 12 months** to achieve full operational deployment - In AGI terms, this is geological time.
 The business environment changes fundamentally during these implementation cycles, meaning organizations are implementing systems designed for yesterday's market conditions while competitors with AGI-native solutions adapt in real-time.

-**178% average cost overruns** from initial budgets - These overruns aren't just financial—they're political.
+**178% average cost overruns** from initial budgets - These overruns aren't just financial, they're political.
 Failed ERP implementations destroy careers, eliminate transformation budgets, and create C-suite skepticism that can persist for decades.

 **70% utilization rates at best** in mature implementations - This reveals the fundamental disconnect between how these systems think and how humans work.
 Even in successful implementations, most functionality remains unused because it doesn't align with natural business processes.
-This isn't a training problem—it's a cognitive incompatibility problem.
+This isn't a training problem.
+It's a cognitive incompatibility problem.

 These failures stem from fundamental architectural limitations that cannot be resolved through better implementation methodologies: monolithic systems that resist customization, require extensive training, and lack intuitive user experiences that modern workforces expect.